Online Vector Quantized Attention: Appendix C: Further Results

+\textbf{OVQ with RoPE on Basic Recall.} We also test OVQ with RoPE on the basic recall task.
+We observe that OVQ models are able to solve basic recall up to the train length.
+The model that uses standard attention layers with RoPE length generalize very poorly.
+OVQ models with RoPE also struggles to length generalize, though its performance degradation is not as extreme.
+This is likely due to the fact the OVQ models only apply RoPE to a fixed size window of recent tokens and NoPE for token elements further in the past represented in the dictionary. \\ \\ \\ \\ \\ \\ \\ \\

 \textbf{Ablations on Basic ICR.} We test three ablations on OVQ-attention using the basic ICR task.
 First, instead of assigning setting new centroids based on our spread maximizing scheme, we set the new centroids equal to a random sample of key values within the current chunk (\texttt{rand assign}).
 Second, instead of using our plateauing dictionary growth scheme where centroids are added quickly early in the sequence then slow later on, we add new centroids linearly, where every chunk in the sequence adds the same number of new centroids (\texttt{linear grow}).
-Finally, instead of using the adapting learning rates for updating dictionary centroids, we use a constant learning rate of .25 (\texttt{const lr}).
+Finally, instead of using the adapting learning rates for updating dictionary centroids, we use a constant learning rate of .025 (\texttt{const lr}).
 Using a constant learning rate is equivalent to doing gradient descent, instead of our Newton's method, on the k-means loss.
 We can see that each one of these ablations significantly worsens the models ability to recall beyond 4k context. \\ \\

 \textbf{Ablations on PG19.} We test the same three ablations on PG19 task.
 We use the same set up as above, with 10k train length and 16k test length.
 Model size 257M are used.
 Each model is trained to convergence.
 The linear dictionary growth version does noticeably worse than our OVQ attention at short lengths.
 It does catch up, however, and matches, even slightly surpasses at very long lengths, likely because it grows much slower than our method early in the sequence, and faster later in the sequence.
-The random assignment method is also consistently worse across the sequence than our method for initializing the dictionary in a way that maximizes spread.
-Interestingly, in this task, the version of OVQ with constant learning rate is about the same as the original, which uses adaptive learning rates.
-We believe this is because language modeling is more dependent on recent tokens and less dependent on long recall abilities.\\
+The constant learning rate method method is also consistently worse across the sequence than our method for initializing the dictionary in a way that maximizes spread.
+Interestingly, in this task, the version of OVQ with random assignments is about the same as the original, which uses adaptive learning rates. \\ \\

 \textbf{Preliminary Testing of V-shifting and Convolutions.} Inspired by linear attention models like RWKV \cite{peng2023rwkv} and self attention variants (e.g., \cite{zhang2024memory, figliolia2025compressed}) we test the effects of applying convolutions to query and keys, and shifting values forward in time, so $\mathbf{k}_t$ is associated with $\mathbf{v}_{t+1}$.
 Following \cite{zhang2024memory}, each $\mathbf{k}_t$ is associated with a weighted average of the current and future value: $\mathbf{v}_{t+\frac{1}{2}} = \sigma(\alpha) \mathbf{v}_t + (1-\sigma(\alpha)) \mathbf{v}_{t+1}$, where $\sigma$ is a sigmoid function and $\alpha$ is a learned scalar.
 Keys and values are then both shifted to prevent the model from breaking causality.
 We test on the positional ICR task, the task OVQ-attention struggles on the most at long context lengths.
 Results are in figure \ref{fig:vshift_conv}.
 Interestingly, we find applying convolutions and v-shifting significantly improves length extrapolation at long test lengths.
 These results provide preliminary evidence that the ability of OVQ-attention to perform and generalize to long test lengths might be further improved via simple architecture tweaks.
 Future work can explore alterations like this in more detail. \\